kaanozcan/generator-react-apollo-universal/README.md

 Easy configuration just put your config files in config folder and get them using ```config.get(my.config.value)```.
 Choose what config values you send to client and what sensitive information you decide not to inform client about using apollo client state.

 #### Apollo GraphQL
-Apollo server and client all set and ready to go.
+Apollo server and client with websocket support all set and ready to go.

+#### Unit Tests
+Jest with React Testing Library set up.
+Examples can be found under ```src/components/App/Todos```

 ## How To